naiquevin/tapestry/docs/user-guide/install.md

 But these are not hard requirements as tapestry also ships with a basic inbuilt SQL formatter so that the generated files will be properly formatted without the need of any external dependencies.

+Refer to the [SQL formatting](formatting.md) section for more on this.

 ## Dependencies for running tests